devonzuegel/smallworld/README.md

       - [ ] Meia: https://mail.superhuman.com/hello.at.smallworld@gmail.com/thread/18d75e336f838941#app
       - [ ] Asher: https://mail.superhuman.com/hello.at.smallworld@gmail.com/thread/18d8098a9ba42533#app
       - [ ] send an email to everyone to let them know about the new feature!
+- [ ] if someone's state is "filling out profile" for more than 24h hours, send them an email to remind them to finish their profile; resend it 2 days later also; and then resend 7 days later; then stop sending emails because they're probably not interested
 - [ ] decide how to filter by life stage – ask the users what they want in the email first
 - [ ] show past cuties that the user has missed
   - [ ] update Gillian when this is done (via SMS)
-  - [ ] update mariah when this is done
+  - [ ] update Mariah when this is done
 - [ ] **landing page** — 3 hours
   - [ ] draft copy explaining how MeetCute works
   - [ ] design the landing page – keep it simple, with a big orange button to sign up